ABOUT KOSART STUDIOS

 Kosart Studios has since worked across the continent creating the highest quality, custom FX for film, television, web & media, photography & print, commercials & advertising, theater, music videos, theme parks, and the haunt industry, and also produces award-winning illustration, concept art, sculpture, product development, and graphic design.
 Kosart Studios specializes in all forms of make-up FX, from hyper-realistic aging and character make-ups, believable likeness make-ups, and trauma and injury simulation make-ups both minimal to extreme, all the way to fantasy, sci-fi, and horror characters and full creature FX.

 Joining the I.A.T.S.E.
-Local 476 Studio Mechanics Chicago Union in 2016, Kosart Studios has been designing make-up effects and sculpting props for the new Jordan Peele Candyman film, Fargo Season 4, Station Eleven Season 1, Empire Seasons 3, 4, 5, & 6, Chicago PD Seasons 4, 5, & 6, Chicago Justice Season 1, and the HBO pilot Lovecraft Country.
+Local 476 Studio Mechanics Chicago Union in 2016, Kosart Studios has been designing make-up effects and sculpting props for Candyman (2020), Fargo Season 4, Lovecraft Country Season 1, Station Eleven Season 1, Empire Seasons 3, 4, 5, & 6, Chicago PD Seasons 4, 5, & 6, and Chicago Justice Season 1.
 Kosart has also worked on Shameless, neXT, Emporia, Beats, Chicago Fire, Chicago MED, Proven Innocent, Hubie Halloween, The Leftovers, and Zoobiquity, among others.